African World Cup qualifying: Somalia stun Billiat-less Zimbabwe | Goal.com

 Zimbabwe were stunned 1-0 by lowly Somalia in Friday’s African World Cup qualifying campaign, while there were big wins for Rwanda and Sudan as the continent’s teams took their maiden steps on the road to Qatar.

-The victory was Somali's first in a qualifying game since they defeated Kenya in Africa Cup of Nations qualifying in 1984, their first ever in a World Cup qualifying campaign, and their first win of any kind since January 2009.
+The victory was Somalia's first in a qualifying game since they defeated Kenya in Africa Cup of Nations qualifying in 1984, their first-ever in a World Cup qualifying campaign, and their first win of any kind since January 2009.

 The Warriors, who were eliminated in the group stage of the Afcon in Egypt this summer, were defeated by Bashir Hayford's Ocean Stars in neutral Djibouti, the designated venue amidst ongoing security issues in Mogadishu, to leave themselves with much work to do heading into Sunday’s second leg in Bulawayo.

-Somalia scored the only goal of the game with an 87th minute header, as the Ocean Stars, ranked 202nd in the world—Africa’s joint lowest side—defeated the visitors, who are 90 places ahead of them in the Fifa classement and 27th in Africa.
+Somalia scored the only goal of the game with an 87th-minute header by Anwar Sidali Shakunda, as the Ocean Stars, ranked 202nd in the world—Africa’s joint-lowest side—defeated the visitors, who are 90 places ahead of them in the Fifa rankings and 27th in Africa.

 Zimbabwe were without Kaizer Chiefs attacker Khama Billiat, who missed the clash due to a pelvic injury, although they could still call upon the likes of captain Alec Mudimu, Marshall Munetsi and the returning Terrence Dzvukamanja.